Posted in: Ideas for your websiteLast update: 01/08/22

 In the UK, the May Day bank holiday is always celebrated on a Monday in early May.
 That’s so that we can all enjoy a long weekend!
 But in other countries across Europe, the first of May has become International Workers’ Day: an annual event to celebrate ordinary people and workers.

 Whichever aspect of the tradition you plan to celebrate, we’re here to help.
-Read on for May Day giveaway ideas!
+Read on for May Day promotion and giveaway ideas!

 May Day giveaway ideas